-Summary of Process for Openness and Public Participation
+Summary of Process for Openness + Public Participation

-We achieve openness, inclusiveness and public participation in our strategic planning and decision making through the Copley Health Systems, Inc. Corporators and the Copley Hospital Board of Trustees.
+We achieve openness, inclusiveness, and public participation in our strategic planning and decision-making through the Copley Health Systems, Inc. Ambassadors and the Copley Hospital Board of Trustees.

 Copley strives for membership representative of the community with a range of skills and talents pertinent to the governing of a community non-profit health care resource.
-Corporate Members are asked to serve a three year term and are expected to attend the annual meeting in January and any special meetings of the Corporators.
-People interested in serving as a corporate member must be 18 years or older and live part or full time in Copley’s service area or be employed in Copley’s service area.
-In the case of physicians or other health care professionals, they must also be credentialed by Copley.
+Ambassadors are asked to serve a three-year term and are expected to attend the annual meeting in January and any special meetings of the membership.
+People interested in serving as an Ambassador must be 18 years or older and live part or full time in Copley’s service area or be employed in Copley’s service area.
+In the case of physicians or other health care professionals, they must also be credentialed by Copley Hospital and be a member of the medical staff.
 A written application for membership must be submitted by November 1.
-The hospital promotes the application process each fall in local newspapers.
-The application is also available by contacting the Executive Assistant to the President of Copley at 802-888-8157.
-Corporators are nominated by the Copley Health Systems Board of Trustees and elected by the Corporators.
+The application is also available by contacting the Executive Assistant to the President of Copley at 802.888.8291.
+Ambassadors are nominated by the Copley Health Systems Board of Trustees and elected by the Ambassadors.

 Copley staff members also participate in ongoing committee and board meetings, events, and activities of local organizations to give and receive input on community health needs.
 Representatives from social service agencies and community organizations also serve on Copley Hospital committees.

 To Learn More About Opportunities for Public Participation

 Contact the Executive Assistant to the President at 802.888.8291 or write to:

 To Contact the Board of Trustees